 The Big Picture: Toyota’s Competition

-Contrarily, Nissan, whose market share has been dwindling in the U.S., unsurprisingly has a rather healthy new car inventory at the moment.
+Contrarily, Nissan, whose market share has been dwindling in the U.S., unsurprisingly has an oversupply of new car inventory at the moment with a MDS of 112 days.
 Nissan was hit hard by the chip shortage, but the brand doesn’t seem to be winning back many of the customers it lost.
 Nissan’s US market share is now at just 4.9%.

 And then we have the American automakers.
-Chevrolet is close to average with a 65-day supply, but Ford and Jeep are drastically exceeding healthy inventory levels.
+Chevrolet is above average with a 88-day supply, but Ford and Jeep are drastically exceeding healthy inventory levels.
+Jeep is in the lead, with 191 days of supply.
 Although this isn’t the best news for these automakers, it certainly opens up opportunities for car buyers looking to drive a hard bargain.

 The Most Negotiable Toyota Models